Xiaoqian-Liu/GMC/README.md

 ## Getting started

-Please see the vignettes file 'Introduction to GMC' for a brief introduction about this package and how to use it.
+Please see this [vignette](https://xiaoqian-liu.github.io/files/Intro-to-GMC.html) for a brief introduction about this package and how to use it.

 ## Citing the package